PlotTwist: A Creative Plot Generation Framework with Small Language Models: Introduction

 Recently, LLMs have demonstrated impressive fluency across creative writing tasks, yet their success comes at a steep cost.
-Frontier models such as GPT-4.1~\cite{openai2025gpt41}, Claude Sonnet 4~\cite{anthropic2025sonnet4}, Gemini 2.0 Flash~\cite{gemini2024flash} operate at scales exceeding hundreds of billions of parameters, demanding substantial computational infrastructure for both training and inference, a burden that ultimately cascades down to end users.
+Frontier models such as GPT-4.1, Claude Sonnet~4, and Gemini 2.0 Flash operate at vastly greater parameter scales, demanding substantial computational infrastructure for both training and inference, costs that are ultimately passed on to end users.
 Beyond raw cost, the literature consistently shows that task-specific alignment yields meaningfully better performance than relying on general-purpose models alone~\cite{ouyang2022training,sun2023evaluating}.
-In the context of creative writing, however, this alignment imperative is compounded by a deeper challenge: scale alone does not reliably resolve long-horizon coherence.
+In creative writing, this alignment imperative is compounded by a deeper challenge: scale alone does not reliably resolve long-horizon coherence.
 Even the largest models exhibit narrative drift, inconsistent characterization, and structural incoherence when generating extended plots without additional inductive biases~\cite{fan2018hierarchical,yao2019plan}.
 Achieving professional-grade plot generation thus requires targeted alignment to the creative domain, yet for models of this scale, such alignment is computationally prohibitive, particularly when the resulting system is intended for a narrow, specialized use case.
-This tension between alignment necessity and computational feasibility forms the central motivation for our work.

-This observation motivates a fundamental question: can Small Language Models (SLMs), defined here as models with $\leq$3B active parameters per token, generate creative plots of comparable quality to frontier LLMs when aligned using an appropriate structural scaffolding?
-We hypothesize that the key lies not in model scale, but in externalizing narrative structure into explicit evaluative and training signals.
-Rather than relying on a monolithic model to implicitly learn all aspects of narrative quality through token prediction, we propose decomposing the generation process into specialized components: an Aspect-based Reward Model that provides structured feedback across multiple narrative dimensions, a Plot Generator optimized via preference learning to align with these signals, and an independent evaluation framework that emulates human critical judgment.
-This architectural separation enables SLMs to leverage explicit guidance where large models rely on emergent capabilities, effectively trading model capacity for structured workflow design.